Elsword016/Swc-plugins-for-Imaris-10/Readme.md

 ![image](https://github.com/Elsword016/Swc-plugins-for-Imaris-10/assets/29883365/d2437612-806a-4a88-b544-bea8054a8590)

-## Dependencies

-Please check the `environment.yml` for the necessary packages.
-Recommended to the use a conda environment.

 ## Installation

-Place in the folder with the `ImarisLib` library folders and then run it from the Imaris window and follow the prompts on the GUI.
+Place in the folder with the `ImarisLib` library folders (default is `C:/ProgramFiles/Bitplane/Imaris10/XT/python3/`) and then run it from the Imaris window and follow the prompts on the GUI.